oracle-livelabs/oci/oke-with-agones/2-create-infrastructure-with-terraform/2-create-infrastructure-with-terraform.md

-# Creating OCI Resources With Terraform
+# Create OCI Resources With Terraform

 In this lab you will create the OCI Network, Bastion, Operator and OKE cluster using Terraform and the OKE Terraform module.
 It's important to read through the [OKE Module documentation](https://oracle-terraform-modules.github.io/terraform-oci-oke/) as there are numerous options that can apply to your specific OCI deployment.